MST-Textpattern/textpattern-groupdocs-viewer-source/README.md

 INSTALLATION

 	1. To install: textpattern > admin > plugins
-	2. Paste the following text into the 'Install plugin' box:
+	2. Paste the text-code (at .txt file) into the 'Install plugin' box

 Sign, Manage, Annotate, Assemble, Compare and Convert Documents with GroupDocs